-With its smart bright blue facade spelling out a welome to passers by, you’re unlikely to miss this little restaurant near the canal.
-It's in the premises formerly occupied by the popular Jamie's Restaurant (now on Main Street), and is well worth seeking out for the interesting cooking offered by owner-chef Kenan Pehlivan.
+With its smart bright blue facade spelling out a welcome to passers by, you’re unlikely to miss this little restaurant near the canal and it is well worth seeking out for the interesting cooking offered by classically-trained owner-chef Kenan Pehlivan.

-Overall, The Blue Apron combines quality of food and service with good value and, while it would be nice to see more information on provenance, the cooking is among the best to be found in a wide area.
-The unusual combinations work well and (although portions are very large) dishes are attractively presented - and there’s a well organised wine list too, with very good tasting notes.
+Overall, The Blue Apron continues to combine quality of food and service with good value and, while it would be nice to see more information on provenance, there is no questioning the quality of ingredients or the sound philosophy of supporting local business - and the cooking is among the best to be found in a wide area.
+The unusual combinations work well and, although portions may seem generous by city standards, dishes are attractively presented and an evening at this quietly atmospheric restaurant is sure to be memorable.

 A must for food lovers when visiting Tullamore.